Scleral contact lenses have been called “life-changing” and “transformative” by patients who wear them.

-Elevated Eyecare serves patients from McDonough, Morrow, Ellenwood, Jonesboro and throughout Georgia.
+Elevated Eyecare serves patients from McDonough, Stockbridge, Ellenwood, Jonesboro and throughout Georgia.

 - A: Scleral lenses can last 1-2 years before requiring replacement.
 Your optometrist will provide you with instructions on how to wear and care for your lenses to keep them feeling fresh and clean, day in day out.